chazsconi/elm-phoenix-ports/README.md

 ## TODO
-* Implement missing features (See TODO markers)
+* Implement missing features (See NOT YET IMPLEMENTED markers)
-* Update example app to use updated config